 'Aquaduct' by Miles Davies

 This sculpture was unveiled in Central Square in August 1995 close to Four Brindleyplace.
-Made of bronze and sulphur.
-Sculpted in two pieces it resembles an aqueduct.
-It is on a lowered stepped base.
-It was manufactured by Burleighfield Arts and supported by the Association for Business Sponsorship of the Arts.
+It is made of bronze and sulphur and sculpted in two pieces, it resembles an aqueduct.
+It is on a lowered stepped base and was manufactured by Burleighfield Arts and supported by the Association for Business Sponsorship of the Arts.
 It was a winning entry in a competition from Brindleyplace and the Royal Society of British Sculptors.

 Aquaduct (by Miles Davies) in Central Square, Brindleyplace (November 2009).
 Photography by Elliott Brown